CHIMEFRB/ch_frb_io/README.md

   1. HDF5, including C++ support.

-     **Currently, ch_frb_io requires HDF5 version 1.8.12 or later,
+     **Currently, ch_frb_io requires HDF5 version range 1.8.12-20.
+It does not work with 1.8.21+
-     but does not work with version 1.10.x.
-This will be fixed eventually!**
+       or 1.10.x.
+This will be fixed soon!**

      For instructions on installing a version of HDF5 which is neither too old nor too new, see [kmsmith137/sp_hdf5/README.md](https://github.com/kmsmith137/sp_hdf5/blob/master/README.md).